-Here are some ways you can keep your watershed healthy this fall.
+Here are some easy options you can keep your watershed healthy this winter.

 For more tips and stories of residents in your community working for clean water, visit cleanwatermn.org.